jlam55555/notes/History/notes.md

     - A strategic win for England: gave them a port and a river into the interior of the land
 - Maintained an aristocratic place, poor immigrants not welcome
 - Many Dutch influences on culture and names: Stuyvesant (High School), "Harlem, Brooklyn, Hell Gate ...
 Easter eggs, Santa Claus, waffles, sauerkraut, bowling, sleighing, skating, and golf"

+**America in the World** Rather than the American colonies imposing their own culture on other countries, other colonial powers lent their own culture to the colonies as residual settlements.
+Although they were not primary political nor economic concerns of the Swedish and the Dutch, the cities that they had left behind held enormous import to our culture and even our language, as well as great cities such as New York City.
+Some of this was ethnic diversity; some was an aristocratic society; some were holiday customs.
+Together, however, they form a diverse group of interesting societal quirks that the Americans gained by conquering the territories of other nations.
+Interestingly, this competition for power between the nations gave a benevolent assimilation of cultures rather than an obliteration as had been with the Native Americans, most likely because of the Americans' higher respect for the former.

 #### Penn's Holy Experiment in Pennsylvania
 - **Quakers** were "dissenters" that supposedly quaked when empowered by "religious emotion"; officially the Religious Society of Friends